rehldeal6/SpiraUnplugged/README.md

 3. Berk had a few new ideas and upgrades for the stream.
 If we wanted to incorporate these changes, we pretty much had to re-write the software.
 After Berk and I have debugged some of the issues that we had to deal with, we had a good general idea of what the software was doing.
 So this code _doesn't_ perform everything the same way Topher's program executed things, but the end result is the same along with some updates.

+***NOTE:*** Most, if not all, of these commands assumes you are in the directory containing this github repository.

 ## Components
 There are four main pieces of software that this program uses that are essential for the stream:
 1. [ffmpeg](https://www.ffmpeg.org/) - "A complete, cross-platform solution to record, convert and stream audio and video."